Snijders&Rockox House

 The Snijders&Rockox House (Snijders&Rockoxhuis) is a museum in Antwerp, Belgium.
 It is located in two neighbouring townhouses formerly owned by the artist Frans Snyders (1579–1657) and the mayor Nicolaas Rockox (1560–1640).
-It is owned by KBC Bank and showcases a collection of 16th century art.
+It is owned by KBC Bank and showcases a collection of 16th and 17th century Flemish art.

 History

 The house was rebuilt for Nicolaas II Rockox, lord Mayor of Antwerp.
 He had different houses united in 1603, and restored in Renaissance style.
 It was his principal residence which he used for business and it was built in baroque style.
 A few of Rubens' most famous artworks were specially designed for this residence, among them Samson and Delilah.

-The Rockox family sold the estate in 1715 to benefit the poor: the house became property of the KBC Bank, in 1970 and it is used as a public museum.
+The Rockox family sold the estate in 1715 to benefit the poor.
+The house became property of the KBC Bank in 1970 and it is now used as a public museum.

 Architecture

 The house is a typical example of the architecture that was popular with the bourgeoisie of the early 17th century in Antwerp.
 It has an inner garden with fine herbs, and has features of an Italian pallazo.